 Chronic pain is common for many working Canadians.
 This section contains information that supports pain management.
 It includes information on taking pain medications, like opioids, and other treatments such as physical and psychological therapies.
 Those working in the trades experience a high rate of injury, trauma and related stress (Murtezani, Ibraimi, Sllamniku, Osmani, & Sherifi, 2011; Jacobsen et al., 2013).
 There is also a lack of resources to help prevent and manage chronic pain.
 This can often lead to using pain medications, such as opioids, more often, if there are no other ways to deal with the pain (Alford et al., 2016; Canadian Pain Task Force, 2020).

 Resource Description Chronic Pain A brief and simple resource about chronic pain definitions, discrimination and stigma, and treatments and therapies.
 (19) Tame the Beast Education on understanding how pain works and steps to recovery.
-(32) Live Plan Be An online tool to learn about the science behind chronic pain, how to keep track of symptoms, and how to develop an effective pain management plan.
-(26) About Chronic Pain Resources to explain chronic pain, treating pain and seeking care.
-(34) Opioids - When You Need Them and When You Don't This resource provides information on opioids, including when you need them and when you don't.
+(33) Live Plan Be An online tool to learn about the science behind chronic pain, how to keep track of symptoms, and how to develop an effective pain management plan.
+(27) About Chronic Pain Resources to explain chronic pain, treating pain and seeking care.
+(35) Opioids - When You Need Them and When You Don't This resource provides information on opioids, including when you need them and when you don't.
 (15) Non-Drug Ways to Manage Chronic Pain Resources for people living with chronic pain, including three handouts on ways to manage chronic pain without drugs.
-(6) Talking to Your Health Care Provider About Opioids A plain language resource available in both French and English about talking to your healthcare provide about opioids.
-(29) Managing Pain at Work A resource to help you manage pain at work, including when to tell your employer, the importance of ergonomics, working with an occupational therapist and other tips for promoting a pain-friendly work environment.
+(6) Talking to Your Health Care Provider About Opioids A plain language resource available in both French and English about talking to your healthcare provider about opioids.
+(30) Managing Pain at Work A resource to help you manage pain at work, including when to tell your employer, the importance of ergonomics, working with an occupational therapist and other tips for promoting a pain-friendly work environment.
 (2) Opioid Prescribing for Chronic Pain (Patient Reference Guide) A guide for people with chronic pain and their families, including what to ask for when receiving treatment.
-(20) Pain Waves Podcast A podcast created by Pain BC where listeners can hear leading chronic pain experts and people in pair discuss the latest pain management research, tools, stories and trends.
-(26) The Opioid Chapters This resource provides information on opioids, including when you need them and when you don't.
-(33) National Pain Centre Tools A list of resources and tools are available on many chronic pain topics including taking opioids for chronic pain, Canadian chronic pain clinics, and opioid prescribing guidelines.
+(20) Pain Waves Podcast A podcast created by Pain BC where listeners can hear leading chronic pain experts and people in pain discuss the latest pain management research, tools, stories and trends.
+(27) The Opioid Chapters This resource provides information on opioids, including when you need them and when you don't.
+(34) McMaster National Pain Centre Tools A list of resources and tools are available on many chronic pain topics including taking opioids for chronic pain, Canadian chronic pain clinics, and opioid prescribing guidelines.
 (24) Musculoskeletal Disorders: Awareness This 20-minute course provides information on musculoskeletal disorders that are a potential risk for all sectors and occupations.
 (11) Musculoskeletal Disorders: Prevention This 60-minute course provides information on work-related musculoskeletal disorders and how to develop and use ergonomics as a way to prevent injuries in the workplace.
 (11) Network of Injured Worker Groups (About Us) A network that supports provincial and territorial injured worker organizations.
-(8)
+(8) Musculoskeletal Disorders Provincial website for prevention of musculoskeletal disorders caused by workplace strain and injury.
+Tools to analyze physical demands and safety of a range of heavy equipment.
+(36)